What license do I need to start a cleaning business?

 Insurance for a cleaning company

-Entering the homes, offices or property of your clients to clean requires the utmost trust.
+Entering your clients’ homes, offices or property to clean requires the utmost trust.
 They expect their space and valuables to be treated with care.

-As a professional, it’s your responsibility to reassure your clients that they are in safe and trustworthy hands.
+As a professional, you must reassure your clients that they are in safe and trustworthy hands.

 Public liability insurance for cleaning services